HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-clinical-result-intro.md

 **Each Observation Must Support:**

+1. <span class="bg-success" markdown="1">encounter associated with Observation</span><!-- new-content -->
-1. a time indicating when the measurement was taken
+2. a time indicating when the measurement was taken
-2. a result value
+3. a result value
    - if the result value is a numeric quantity, a standard [UCUM] unit
-3. a reason why the data is absent*
+4. a reason why the data is absent*

 \* see guidance below